The Honeycomb Book

 Examples

 Note that darts and vertex IDs are not actually stored.
-Formers exist implictly and latters are computed on the fly.
+Formers exist implicitly and latters are computed on the fly.

 In the above example, data would be organized like this: